kris701/SudokuSolver/README.md

 This is a simple project about making an automatic Sudoku solver.
 It can be run as a CLI tool, by running:

-`dotnet run --project SudokuSolver --configuration Release -- --board {BOARD} --size {BOARDCELLSIZE} --solver {SOLVER}`
+`dotnet run --project SudokuSolver --configuration Release -- --board {BOARD} --solver {SOLVER}`

 Where:
-* `BOARD` has to be a string of rows in the sudoku, where 0 represents a blank space
+* `BOARD` has to be a string of rows in the sudoku (total of 81 numbers), where 0 represents a blank space
-* `BOARDCELLSIZE` is the size of the board cells (3 in normal sudoku)
 * `SOLVER` is the solver you want.
 The CLI tool will tell you what options are available

 # Experiments